-The audit_log_policy legacy-mode system variable is deprecated.
+The audit_log_policy legacy-mode system variable is deprecated as of MySQL 8.0.34.

 At runtime, it is a read-only variable.
 It takes a value of ALL (log all events; this is the default), LOGINS (log connection events), QUERIES (log statement events), or NONE (do not log events).
 For any of those values, the audit log plugin logs all selected events without distinction as to success or failure.
 Use of audit_log_policy at startup works as follows: